Updated 7 days ago

 • Existing sessions may work until token expiry.
 You need to revoke sessions to block access immediately.

-Disabling user sign-in to an enterprise application can be done either via Entra admin center or PowerShell.
+Disabling user sign-in to an enterprise application can be done through the Entra admin center or PowerShell.
+Below are the different approaches covered in this section:

-• Select the application that you want to disable user sign-ins.
+• Select the application for which you want to disable user sign-ins.

 • Click Save to disable the service principal for the app.

 The above option disables all users in your tenant from accessing the app.
-If you want to restrict specific users from accessing an application, you can remove required users from user and group assignment.
-This will be helpful in scenarios where specific set of users in your tenant are compromised or under investigations, and you want to prevent them only from accessing applications in Entra ID.
+If you want to restrict specific users from accessing an application, you can remove required users from user and group assignments.
+This will be helpful in scenarios where a specific set of users in your tenant is compromised or under investigation, and you want to prevent them from accessing applications in Entra ID.

-To disable an client application in your tenant, you can use the ‘Update-MgServicePrincipal’ PowerShell cmdlet as shown below.
+To disable a client application in your tenant, you can use the ‘Update-MgServicePrincipal’ PowerShell cmdlet as shown below.

 Replace the ‘<objectid>’ with the Object ID available on the app overview page under ‘Enterprise applications’.